-When you’re nervous or uncomfortable, you tend to tense your muscles as a measure of self protection.
+When you’re nervous or uncomfortable, you tend to tense your muscles as a measure of self-protection.
 But all this does is reinforce the parts of your brain in fight or flight mode, keeping your anxiety levels high.
 These two techniques will send a signal to your limbic brain that you don’t need to tense up and self-protect, you can release and be present instead:

 ✔️ Do a body scan.

 Tune into the tension you’re holding with a body scan.
 Close your eyes before bringing awareness to each part of your body.
-Scan all the way from the top of your head to the bottom of your feet, taking special attention to tense spots like your shoulders, neck, eyes, and stomach.
+Scan all the way from the top of your head to the bottom of your feet, paying special attention to tense spots like your shoulders, neck, eyes, and stomach.
 As you scan each section, release any tension you feel there.

 ✔️ Monitor your breath.